(Click each question to reveal answers)

 December 25th.
 Yes, Christmas Day.

 Four amazing grown children, two girls and twin boys.
-And five grandchildren.
+And six grandchildren: Hope, June, Will, Lila, Ben, and Julia.

 Over the years we’ve had ducks, rabbits, a bearded lizard, tropical fish, corn snakes, parrots, turtles, and canaries.
 Now, we have a dog named Wally.